Were you looking for the Draped Hypertufa How-To?

 ( No, an old quilt is too heavy to handle and I learned the hard way.)

 I have three YouTube videos with explanations of how to make these draped cement pots or planters.
-Here is the link from YouTube.
+Here is the link from YouTube for the first one.

 I would use

 - 1 part Portland cement (I was using a 2 qt pitcher)

 - 1/4 part of peat ( about 1 pint)

 - a handful of vermiculite and mortar mix depending on how much you want it to be textured